t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 IoT edge computing can be used in home, industry, grid, healthcare, city, transportation, agriculture, and/or education scenarios.
 We discuss here only a few examples of such use cases, to point out differentiating requirements.
+These examples are followed with references to other use cases.

 **Smart Factory**